elysiumdelivery/altare-tcg/README.md

 To submit your changes for review, please select "Create a new branch... and start a pull request".

 # Pull Requests
-To push your local branch to Github to create a pull request, your terminal will prompt you for your credentials.
+Push your local branch to Github to create a pull request

+`git push -u origin <your-branch-name>`

+Your terminal will then prompt you for your credentials.
 The password will be your personal access token.
 Here are steps on how to create one: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 ## Code Review
 A code review is not strictly required to merge, but it is encouraged to get feedback from at least one other person on the team before merging.